-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 15.1 What would be your recommendations to parties facing competition litigation in your jurisdiction and what potential pitfalls would you highlight?

 Preparing the case sufficiently in advance is crucial, as the time limits for filing pleadings and providing evidence in Spain are short and the rules on them are strict.
-Preparing the case properly also involves studying the administrative file, the evidence and the facts considered proven that may be relevant when analysing a claim for damages.
+Preparing the case properly also involves studying:

+- the facts considered proven that may be relevant when analysing a claim for damages.

 As the expert report is the key piece of evidence, carefully choosing the expert team that will prepare the report and the data to be used, which must be adequately preserved, is also crucial.
-Given the complexity of the methods used in this field, preparing expert reports is time consuming and must be started in advance.
+Given the complexity of the methods used in this field, the preparation of expert reports is time consuming and must be started in advance.

 For claimants, interrupting the statute of limitations of the action until the expert report has been thoroughly prepared is crucial.

 As a potential pitfall, and from a practical perspective only, the fragmentation of follow-on litigation arising from the same administrative decision into multiple (sometimes thousands of) similar cases makes it difficult to hold trials that are sufficiently long to properly analyse complex expert reports.
-The fact that many different commercial courts (not exclusively dedicated to competition cases) can hear the claims contributes to a disparity of criteria and to a lack of efficiency in the handling of cases.
+The fact that many different commercial courts (not exclusively dedicated to competition cases) can hear the claims contributes to:

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.